roxana9922/comp3010-botsv3-analysis/README.md

 ## 1. Introduction

-Security Operations Centres (SOCs) are responsible for continuously monitoring organisational systems, detecting security incidents, and coordinating effective responses to cyber threats.
-By combining skilled analysts, structured incident handling processes, and security monitoring technologies, SOCs provide organisations with situational awareness across cloud, network, and endpoint environments.
+The Security Operations Centre (SOC) monitors information systems and identifies any security threats that impact an organisation, providing coordinated responses to digital threats.
+With security monitoring technologies, trained analysts, and standardised incident management processes, SOCs enable organisations to maintain situational awareness across their cloud, network, and endpoint environments.

 This report presents an incident investigation using the Boss of the SOC v3 (BOTSv3) dataset, a realistic security simulation developed by Splunk.
 The dataset represents a fictional organisation named Frothly and includes a wide range of security telemetry such as AWS CloudTrail logs, S3 access logs, Windows endpoint data, and network activity.
 Together, these data sources simulate a complex security incident involving cloud misconfiguration and suspicious access behaviour.